emc-mongoose/mongoose/base/src/main/java/com/emc/mongoose/base/config/el/README.md

 # 1. Introduction

 Mongoose is extensible with storage driver and load step plugins.
-It's also supports scenarios scripting with any JSR-223 compatible language.
+It also supports scenarios scripting with any JSR-223 compatible language.
 Moreover, any Mongoose plugin may introduce its own configuration options which are being dynamically embedded into the runtime configuration (the modular configuration feature).
 It is also very useful to parameterize some configuration options, i.e. the given option should supply some dynamically evaluated value which may be different on each value read.
 The new Mongoose version provides a general mechanism to describe the dynamic